IBM-Bluemix-Docs/certificate-manager/compliance-and-standards.md

 # Compliance and standards
 {: #compliance-and-standards}

 {{site.data.keyword.cloudcerts_short}} has successfully completed several certifications and audits and meets several important standards.

-## Private key security
-{: #private-key-security}

-{{site.data.keyword.cloudcerts_short}} uses the [envelope encryption methodology](/docs/key-protect/concepts?topic=key-protect-envelope-encryption), where a root key is stored in, and never leaves, {{site.data.keyword.keymanagementservicelong_notm}}, which is also backed by HSM.

-In addition, a per tenant-managed encryption key is used to encrypt the certificates and private keys before they are stored in the database.
-As part of the encryption chain, {{site.data.keyword.cloudcerts_short}} uses the Advanced Encryption Standard (AES) 256 algorithm to encrypt the private key.

 ## HIPAA
 {: #compliance-hippa}